liamkf/msfastbuild/README.md

 - Gross middleware
 - cocos2d-x, required moving the prelink event to prebuild... which seemed fine, and adjusting some "int/\*bool\*/param" type constructs which preprocess oddly

-## WIP
+## No longer being updated or supported.

-There's a lot of room for improvement, but if there's a VS2015 project that doesn't work... let me know and I'll see if I can hack out why!
-Pull requests of course are very welcome! :)
+There remains a lot of room for improvement, however I currently have no current plans (as of November 2022) to update this to support later versions of Visual Studio.
+There have been many promising forks looking to add support for later versions that interested parties may want to peruse!